actix/actix-website/content/docs/application.md

 ## State

-Application state is shared with all routes and resources within the same application.
-When using an http actor, state can be accessed with the `HttpRequest::state()` as read-only, but interior mutability with `RefCell` can be used to achieve state mutability.
-State is also available for route matching predicates and middlewares.
+Application state is shared with all routes and resources within the same scope.
+State can be accessed with `web::Data<State>` as read-only, but interior mutability with `Cell` can be used to achieve state mutability.
+State is also available for route matching guards and middlewares.

 Let's write a simple application that uses shared state.
 We are going to store request count in the state: